Why Is Chemical Safety Important

 Physical Hazards

-Flammable and combustible material, Compressed gas, Oxidizing material, Poisonous and infectious material, Corrosive material, dangerously reactive material.
+Flammable and combustible material, Compressed gas, Oxidizing material, Poisonous and infectious material, Corrosive material, and dangerously reactive material.

 Health Hazards

-Health hazards are chemicals that are harmful to your health and can cause: Short and long term health problems.
+Health hazards are chemicals that are harmful to your health and can cause: Short and long-term health problems.

 Environmental Hazards